 Nepalis also erect hundreds of bamboo swings at the entrances to villages.
 Called ‘ping’ in Nepali, these structures can exceed 20 feet in height and are not for the feint-hearted.

 Celebrated over five days, the festival starts with the honouring of animals such as crows, dogs, cows and bullocks.
-On the third day, the Goddess of Wealth visits every home that has been suitably lit for her presence.
+On the third day, held on the darkest night of the lunar month, the Goddess of Wealth visits every home that has been suitably lit for her presence.

 The whole nation is, accordingly, illuminated with small clay lamps filled with oil and candles.
 The festival is also marked by the bursting of firecrackers, the giving of sweets as gifts and the placing of tikas on foreheads.